- About Us

 No problem!
 Our programmes are designed to integrate those who have limited or no previous experience in sailing or diving.
 With our experienced, patient and dedicated instructional staff you will soon pick up the ropes of being a member of the crew and also learn how to get your hair wet!

-All of Sail Camp's vessels are chartered through Sunsail, the world's largest charter operation.
-Sunsail is the number one choice for a yacht charter and has more than 1200 yachts at 36 bases in 23 countries around the world.
+All of Sail Camp's vessels are chartered through recognised Charter Companies.
+In the Uk we use RE Yachting and Sunsail who we use when chartering abroad.
+Sunsail is the number one choice for a yacht charter and has more than 1200 yachts at 36 bases in 23 countries around the world and are the world's largest charter operation

 All of the yachts that Sail Camp charters are "bareboat", meaning that Sunsail provides the equipment and Sail Camp provides the staff and crew.
 The yachts we use are built and fitted by the world's leading manufacturers and maintained to the highest standards.
 All come fully equipped with domestic essentials, as well as safety and navigational equipment.

 Sail Camp provides almost all equipment necessary for our activities.
-This includes all scuba diving equipment (except for wetsuits, if needed).
-We will send a clothing list of general items to bring and information on minor spending money needed for stamps, ice cream and souvenirs.
+This includes all scuba diving equipment (except for wetsuits, if needed), life jacktes, and wet weather gear, but if you have your own we recommend you bring it.
+We will send a clothing and kit list of general items to bring and information on minor spending money, I.e; needed for postcards, stamps, ice cream and souvenirs.

 Anyone can be prone to sea sickness (including the staff!) so please don’t worry about it.
 The permanent staff on board the vessels are used to looking after people who suffer.
 Sea sickness will usually pass after 24 hours, by then you will be used to the motion.
 The secret is to take sea sickness medication 24 hours before you depart, keep yourself busy during the periods you feel sick and if you can, don’t give in to it and remember it will soon pass.